awsdocs/aws-sam-developer-guide/doc_source/sam-resource-api.md

  `Cors`   <a name="sam-api-cors"></a>
 Manage Cross\-origin resource sharing \(CORS\) for all your API Gateway APIs\.
 Specify the domain to allow as a string or specify a dictionary with additional Cors configuration\.
 NOTE: CORS requires AWS SAM to modify your OpenAPI definition\.
 So, it works only if inline OpenApi is defined with DefinitionBody\.
-For more information about CORS, see [Enable CORS for an API Gateway REST API Resource](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html) in the Amazon API Gateway Developer Guide\.\.
+For more information about CORS, see [Enable CORS for an API Gateway REST API Resource](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html) in the *API Gateway Developer Guide*\.
 *Type*: String \| [CorsConfiguration](sam-property-api-corsconfiguration.md)
 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.